-Yes, as a third-party agency, we are able to work with most fertility clinics worldwide.
+Yes, as a third-party agency, we can work with most fertility clinics worldwide.
 We will work closely with your designated fertility clinic to coordinate your donor egg cycle.

 If you are an international patient or have not established care with a fertility clinic, we are happy to refer you to a clinic in Southern California that we have partnered with.

-Our egg donors are young women aged 19 to 30 years that are fit, healthy and happy.
-They are college students, working women and sometimes mothers themselves.
-They are individuals who wish to do something to help others and believe in Donor Nexus’ mission of providing egg donation to the many thousands that need it.
+Our egg donors are young women aged 19 to 30 years who are fit, healthy, and happy.
+They are college students, working women, and sometimes mothers themselves.
+They are individuals who wish to do something to help others and believe in Donor Nexus’ mission of providing egg donation to the many thousands who need it.
 Our egg donors are available to travel to clinics outside of their area for the egg donor cycle.

 Many egg donors approach Donor Nexus on their own when they hear about the program through a friend, family member, or past patient.
 We have an excellent referral program that encourages egg donors who have had positive experiences with our agency or egg bank to refer their friends or family members who are interested in becoming egg donors themselves.